SolaceProducts/solace-spring-cloud/README.md

 #### solace-spring-cloud-build

 This POM defines build-related plugins and profiles that are inherited by the BOM as well as the starters and autoconfiguration.
-The version of this POM should match the version of Spring Boot and Spring Cloud that the build will target.
+The version of this POM should match the version of Spring Cloud that the build will target.

 Please do not put dependency related properties here - they belong in solace-spring-cloud-parent.
 The exceptions to this, naturally, are the versions of the Solace starters as well as the version of Spring Boot this build targets.
 If it shouldn't be inherited by the BOM, it doesn't go here.